Tappr/doshii/README.md

     $ rails g doshii:install

 Change ```config/initializers/doshii.rb``` as necessary.
-You might want to set values in system env or environment files to differentiate development, test and production details:
+You might want to set values in system env or environment files to differentiate development, test and production setup:
 ```ruby
 Doshii.configure do |config|
   # you might want to set these values in environment files